 Bor, in north-eastern Serbia, is one of the country’s most polluted cities.
-While citizens protest their dirty air and water, Chinese mining company Zijin, which runs the city’s large-scale copper mining and smelting complex, is expanding its operations.
-This unique picture essay by Nemanja Pančić captures the industrial landscape and pollution in Bor and its surrounds.
+While citizens protest their toxic air and water, Chinese mining company Zijin, which runs the city’s large-scale copper mining and smelting complex, is expanding its operations without permits, local consent or transparency.